-See Appendix A for a detailed list of time and money biases.
+(See Appendix A for a detailed list of Safety biases.)

-We have outlined the importance of accepting that many of our judgments and decisions are subject to unconscious cognitive biases, and we have provided a framework, the COSTtm model of bias, that characterizes the four major types of bias (see Table 1 for an overview).
+We have outlined the importance of accepting that many of our judgments and decisions are subject to unconscious cognitive biases, and we have provided a framework, The SEEDS ModelTM of bias, that characterizes the five major types of bias.
 The final step is to delineate strategies that individuals and organizations can use to mitigate the negative consequences of bias in judgment and decision-making.